 Volunteering at Hal-Con 101

 Thank you for choosing to volunteer for Hal-Con.
-As a Hal-Con volunteer, you are expected to present yourself in a respectful, proper manner, as you are representing Hal-Con, and a large part of the success of the event rides on the performance and conduct of the volunteers.
+As a Hal-Con volunteer you are expected to present yourself in a respectful manner, as you are representing Hal-Con, the biggest science fiction convention in the Maritimes.
+A large part of the success of the event rides on the performance and conduct of the volunteers.

 When interacting with VIP guests, Vendors, and Attendees, you must be respectful and polite as you are representing Hal-Con.
 If you are asked a question you are unable to answer, ask any of the team leaders and they will get you the answer.
-If there is an issue that you are not equipped to deal with, immediately report it to your team lead.
+If there is an issue that you are not equipped to deal with, immediately report it to your team lead or building security.

-The volunteer T-shirts are given to you for your work with us, as your uniform during your shift.
-If you are deemed unable to continue to work for Hal-Con as a volunteer at any time during your shift, you will be asked to return your t-shirt before you leave the premises.
-This means that when you come you are to bring a change of shirt, each day you are there.
+If you are deemed unable to continue to work for Hal-Con as a volunteer at any time during your shift, you will be asked to return your shirt before you leave the premises.
+This means that when you come for your shift, you should bring a change of shirt, each day you are there.

-Things that could lead to immediate dismissal and being banned from the Con
+The following behaviours could lead to immediate dismissal and being banned from the Convention:

 Each volunteer will be expected to respect the privileges they are given.
 There will be severe consequences for anyone found abusing their privileges.
 Abuse of privileges includes but is not limited to; letting friends into restricted areas, making executive decisions without checking first, wearing your volunteer shirt while not on duty, and avoiding your volunteer duties to be a con attendee.

 Any volunteer caught stealing will be immediately dismissed, and dealt with appropriate to the situation, including legal action.